 Croatia is famous for its stunning beaches, and whilst the coastline certainly is breathtaking, there is even more beauty to uncover in the nation’s eight national parks!Plitvice Lakes National Park

-As the largest national park in Croatia, Plitvice boasts 16 intertwining lakes as well as waterfalls that stretch up to a magnificent 260ft tall.
-The lakes are famous for their distinctive blue-green colour and are reachable from the cities of Zagreb or Zadar.
+As the largest national park in Croatia, Plitvice boasts 16 intertwining lakes and waterfalls that stretch up to a magnificent 260ft tall.
+The lakes are famous for their distinctive blue-green colour and are reachable from Zagreb or Zadar.

 The Kornati National Park